 My mixture of savoury spices is the best dry rub for ribs.
 The combination of paprika, garlic powder, dehydrated onion, cayenne, and coconut sugar culminate in a seasoning that crusts onto ribs during cooking and infuses them with some smokiness.
 While it is wonderful on pork and beef, it is great on chicken as well.

-- 3 tbsp coconut sugar or muscovado sugar
+- 3 tbsp brown sugar or coconut sugar (I use muscovado sugar)

 - 2 tbsp paprika powder

 - 1 tsp garlic powder

 In a small bowl whisk together all ingredients of the rib dry rub.